Monterey | Lot 273

 According to the accompanying Porsche Certificate of Authenticity, this particular 911 Turbo was originally finished in Grand Prix White over a Black leather interior.
 Optional extras included front and rear bumpers, Porsche script on doors in black, and Pirelli tires.
 Information provided in Ryan Snodgrass’ Turbo 3.0 shows that it was intended for the distributor Raffay & Co of Hamburg to be sold in its native Germany following factory completion in March of 1975, one of just 43 cars built that month.

 The 911 Turbo was later imported to the U.S. via David Seabrook of DJS Motorsports in Del Ray Beach Florida.
 It was later registered to George Merjos of Virgina Beach, Virginia circa 1995, showing 68,000 km on its odometer.
 In 2000, the car was acquired by California Posche Restoration of Fallbrook, California and was subsequently restored by them, with the restoration work totalling to over $145,000.
-At some point, the engine block was restamped and fitted with later-type 930 components, and the car’s original gearbox was replaced.
+At some point, the engine was fitted with later-type 930 ancillary components, and the car’s original gearbox was replaced.